-Here is a large iron anchor that was salvaged from a bailey bridge in Canada.
+Here is a large Vintage Iron Great Lakes Anchor that was salvaged from a bailey bridge in Canada.
 This anchor was produced by Towner Manufacturing Company.
 Towner Manufacturing Company was an American company that operated from 1915 to 1986.
 They specialized in farming equipment and implements but their owner, Fred Towner, was a highly skilled blacksmith and eventually worked on other blacksmith projects – such as this anchor.

-This anchor would look great in the front yard of your business, marina, or even your house!
+This vintage iron anchor would look great in the front yard of your business, marina, or even your house!

 Weight: 105 lbs

-You will be shipped the 52 inch Great Lakes Iron Anchor that is shown in the photos.
+You will be shipped the 52 inch Vintage Iron Great Lakes Anchor that is shown in the photos.

 Check us out on Pinterest for more nautical ideas!
 We’re always posting our new arrivals, as well as pinning any creative nautical decor project we see online.